IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

     }
 }
 ```
-Since we're passing the grid as a second argument in the `handleCellEdit` calls, we're using the passed grid's columns to find to which column the cell belongs.
-With the above validation in place, when a user tries to change an artist's **Debut** year or an album's **Launch Date**, the grid will not allow any dates that are greater than today.
+Here, we are validating two columns.
+If the user tries to change an artist's **Debut** year or an album's **Launch Date**, the grid will not allow any dates that are greater than today.
 }

 The result of the above validation being applied to our `@@igSelector` can be seen in the below demo: